Caster: Coding a Topology

 inextra_config

-. - Networks: creates a NIC for each specified network and assigns it to the specified network vlan.
+. - Networks: creates a NIC for each specified network and assigns it to the specified network VLAN.

 - ExerciseId: appends the